FEATURED PROGRAMS on Blue Ridge PBS

 Be sure to check our schedule for additional air times!

-American Experience discovers the incredible characters and epic stories that have shaped America’s past and present.
+Discover the incredible characters and epic stories that have shaped America’s past and present.

 Explore the lives and creative journeys of America’s most enduring artistic and cultural giants.

 - April 2 – Never Too Late: The Doc Severinsen Story

 Explore the groundbreaking career of master trumpeter Doc Severinsen, from his three decades as the colorful bandleader to “The Tonight Show Starring Johnny Carson” to his relentless schedule of touring and performing into his nineties.

 - April 9 – Oliver Sacks: His Own Life

 Dive into the life and work of the legendary neurologist and beloved author who was a fearless explorer of the brain and mind.
 Sacks redefined our understanding of the diversity of human experience, and of our shared humanity.

 A princess steals the heart of the president of the United States in an epic drama based on the World War II relationship of Franklin Roosevelt and Norwegian Crown Princess Martha.
 Kyle MacLachlan (Twin Peaks, Sex and the City) stars as Roosevelt, opposite Swedish star Sofia Helin (The Bridge) as the beautiful Martha, who flees the Nazis with her three young children and lives under Roosevelt’s protection.
 The eight-part series co-stars Tobias Santelmann as Crown Prince Olav and Harriet Sansom Harris as First Lady Eleanor Roosevelt.

 - April 4 – Episode 1